bartdorsey/dockerfiles-deep-dive/README.md

 You'll need to make sure you are copying your html into the correct folder.
 The default root directory for NGINX on Alpine Linux is `/usr/share/nginx/html`.
 In your Docker file, add an instructions to change the working directory to this path.

+### Copy your index.html to the image

 The final instruction is to copy in your __index.html__ file.
 Add that to your Dockerfile now.

 > Important: The NGINX base image already includes the CMD that will start the
 > web server so you do not need to repeat that in your __Dockerfile__.

+### Build the image

 Finally, you are ready to build the image!
 Remember to use a tag; the typical format of a tag is `<username/imagename>`.